samibahig/samibahig.github.io/RESUMES.md

 Languages: French, English, Arabic, and Spanish

 Other diverses and personnal interests:
-Ecology, Human Rights, Internationnal politic, Peace and Harmony between peoples and nations.
+Ecology, Human Rights, Peace and Harmony between peoples and nations.
-Humanities: History, Philosophy(French Philosophy, Grec Philosophy, Arabic Philosophy) Sports, Travels, Human Psychology + Animal Psychology.
+Philosophy(French Philosophy, Grec Philosophy, Arabic Philosophy) Human Psychology
-My favorite countries are Malaysia, Indonesia, Egypt, Algeria, Canada, Africa in general, but I would be glad and honnoured to collaborate with people for all over the world for internationnal humanitarian projects and/or Health projects that may benefit all.
+I would be glad and honnoured to collaborate with people for all over the world for internationnal humanitarian projects and/or Health projects that may benefit all.